OmniBytes/reactStarter/README.md

 ## Getting Started
 * Create New Repo
 * Pull down this repo
-	* Copy everything into new repo
+	* Copy everything into new repo except /.git
-	* Change name and rep url in packages.json
+	* Change name and repo url in packages.json

 #### In Terminal/Powershell/Bash: